zk0008/FYP-Backend/README.md

 # FYP-Backend

-This repository stores the backend FastAPI server for GroupGPT.
+This repository contains the backend FastAPI server for GroupGPT.
+See [here](https://github.com/nicholasbay/FYP-Frontend) for the frontend client for GroupGPT.

 ## Contents